corporatelady500/Intro-To-Programming/Hybrid #3.md

 ## Learning Outcomes ##

-Bulletted list of things the student can expect to learn from the assignment
+Bulleted list of things the student can expect to learn from the assignment

-# Assignemnt #
+# Assignment #

 What do they have to do.